 It's a reassuring sight to see an Australian band successfully take on the world in the way Tame Impala have over the last few years.
 Their lush, psyche-pop sound feels like it was born between the grooves of Sgt.
-Pepper's Lonely Hearts Club Band, evolving inward and outward, feeding on a wealth of influences and dreams unrealised.
-Currently on a worldwide tour, Kevin and Dom from Tame Impala talk about the making of Lonerism and its effect on the chief songwriter.
+Pepper's Lonely Hearts Club Band, evolving inward and outward, feeding on a wealth of influences and dreams

 Riding the crest of the dream-pop insurgence that brought with it bands like Beach Fossils, Twin Sister and Still Corners, was that of Jack Tatum and Wild Nothing, who' s debut album of 2010, Gemini was an exquisitely crafted record brimming with 80's melodies and accompanying themes of nostalgia and romanticism.
 It was an album

-photo by Angel Ceballos From her isolated upbringing in rural Wisconsin, comined with a passion for opera, philosophy and industrial music, Nika Rosa Danilova aka Zola Jesus has created a name for herself as being a successor to the great Diamanda Galas and Lisa Gerrard with her haunting, otherworldly vocal style.
-Over the past three years Danilova has reached the point in her career where she is no longer an experimental, teenage noise-maker but an internationally celebrated electro-pop artist.
-Her third album Conatus is her most accomplished work to date, pushing beyond the dark melodrama of Stridulum II toward something that is emotionally breathtaking.
+photo by Angel Ceballos From her isolated upbringing in rural Wisconsin, combined with a passion for opera, philosophy and industrial music, Nika Rosa Danilova aka Zola Jesus has created a name for herself as being a successor to the great Diamanda Galas and Lisa Gerrard with her haunting, otherworldly vocal style.
+Over the past

 San Francisco's Girls self-titled debut of 2009 garnered widespread acclaim based on its fancy-free and free-love attitude that offered irresistible pop gems bathed in x-rated video clips ("Lust for Life" anyone?).
 Sex and pop, what more do you want out of music these days?
 For their sophomore album Father, Son, Holy Ghost, the Girls duo of Christopher Owen and Chet "JR" White have upped the songwriter stakes to put together an album that's impressive straight out of the blocks.
 Static's Chris Berkley spoke with Girl's JR over the phone in the midst of a very suspect (if you're to believe what he says) video shoot.